 Howard DeGrasse Asbury

-Howard DeGrasse Asbury (died ca. 1978?) was minister of the St. Paul Methodist Church in Jamaica, New York.
-Interested in African-American history, he actively collected information and manuscripts about his ancestors, who included members of the DeGrasse, Howard, Downing, Gardner and Asbury families.
+Howard DeGrasse Asbury (1907-1978) was minister of the St. Paul Methodist Church in Jamaica, New York.
+Interested in African American history, he actively collected information and manuscripts about his ancestors, who included members of the DeGrasse, Howard, Downing, Gardner, and Asbury families.
 (Asbury was the great-grandson of John Van Surley DeGrasse and Cordelia L. Howard DeGrasse.)
 He loaned materials to various institutions (including the Brooklyn Public Library, New York Cultural Center, and Museum of Afro American History in Boston, Mass.) for exhibitions about African Americans.
 He was a member of the Negro History Associates.

 The DeGrasse-Howard papers were inherited by Mrs. Shirley Asbury Downs of Austin, Texas, from her father Reverend Howard DeGrasse Asbury, who assembled many of the documents in the collection.
 Mrs. Downs placed the collection on loan to the Museum of Afro American History, and the Museum of Afro American History deposited it at the Massachusetts Historical Society in July 1998.
 In November 2012, the collection was given to the Massachusetts Historical Society by Mrs. Downs' son Robert Downs.